 -line 93: "On the bottom" – Do you mean "bare bottom"?
 Please clarify this term here and consistently throughout the paper.

-We hope changing the sentence we were able to point that under “bottom” substrates we understood “directly on the bottom of substrates such as mud, sand, stones and gravel”.

-We know that the expression “bare bottom” does occur in marine science, more often in Scandinavian authors.
-But please notice that in English it has an obscene figurative meaning.
-We haven't had a problem with “bottom substrate” before.
-In the text we added “directly on the bottom of substrates such as mud, sand, stones and gravel”.
-(L109-110).
+We have rephased the sentence, which now reads “directly on the bottom substrates such as mud, sand, stones and gravel” (L109-110).
+We hope it is clear now.
+We would rather not use the expression “bare bottom” because of its obscene connotations, though we know that it does occur in marine science, particularly in works by Scandinavian authors.
+Besides, we have used the term “bottom substrate” in our previous studies.

 -lines 102-103: This sentence is crucial for the paper's objective.
 It would be better placed earlier in the manuscript, when describing the known dependencies of ME and MT distributions across different basins.

-Agree.
-See L119-121
+We have followed your advice (see L119-121).

 -lines 111-113: The meaning here is unclear.
 Since SDM approaches were successfully applied, as mentioned in the following sentence, please clarify what you are trying to convey.

-We reworked the paragraph, L. 126-143
+We have reworked the paragraph, L. 126-143

 -line 129: space is lacking

-Sorry, we didn't understand your comment.

-If you meant physical "space", it seems alien in the context of discussing gradients.
+We do not quite understand this comment.
+If you mean physical space, it seems irrelevant to the discussion of gradients.

 Method -line 148: Please remove “ppt,” as it is no longer commonly used in scientific literature.

-OK (L25)
+Corrected (L25)

 -line 149: The term "normal salinity" is still confusing here and elsewhere.
 Please rephrase for clarity.

-We changed “normal salinity” to “average salinity” (L175) -line 165: Did you control for the different years of sampling in your models?
+We have changed “normal salinity” to “average salinity in the White Sea” (L175) and elsewhere. -line 165: Did you control for the different years of sampling in your models?
 This aspect must be discussed at least.
 Additionally, it is unclear if all sampling sessions were conducted in the same season.
 Please clarify.

 We pointed out that all samples were taken in summer (L193).
-Additionally we checked for spatial and temporal patterns in the Model 1 residuals.
-We did not find any significant pattern in residuals in association with sampling year (L286-287).
+Additionally, we checked for spatial and temporal patterns in the Model 1 residuals and did not find any significant pattern associated with the sampling year (L286-287).

 -lines 171-174: The methodology and surface used to estimate the abundance of mussels on bare substrate (bottom samples) and on fucoid canopy were different.
 Is there any justification for this?
 What is the potential impact on abundance estimation?

 Mussel settlements on fucoids (three-dimensional substrate) and on the bottom (flat substrate) are very different.
 Therefore, different techniques were used to quantify mussel abundance on different substrates.
-To use Ptros as the dependent variable, differences in sampling techniques are not fundamentally important.
-However, this makes it difficult to compare abundance on algae and on the bottom.
+Differences in sampling techniques are not fundamentally important when using Ptros as the dependent variable.
+However, they makes it difficult to compare abundance on algae and on the bottom.
 Because of these difficulties, we did not attempt to compare mussel abundance on the two substrates anywhere in our models.
 In particular, we excluded substrate as a predictor in Model 2 (added at your suggestion), in which mussel abundance was the dependent variable.

 -lines 203-204: As the authors explained, the drivers of mussel community structure vary between spatial locations.
 To help readers better interpret the limitations of model transferability (i.e., the relatively poor performance in new environments), I suggest indicating the different samples associated with your training and testing datasets on the map (Fig. 1).

-We feel that Figure 1 is already too complicated and we do not want to complicate it further.
-In Appendix 2 we now provide a map (Figure S1), which shows the location of sampling sites in the testing data from White Sea.
-The testing data from the Barents Sea are described in detail in the original study (Marchenko et al., 2023) from which they were taken.
+We feel that Figure 1 is already overcomplicated and do not want to complicate it further.
+In Appendix 2 we now provide a map (Figure S1) showing the location of the sampling sites in the testing data the from White Sea.
+The testing data from the Barents Sea are described in detail in the original study from which they were taken (Marchenko et al., 2023).